 A Curbside Access Plan (CAP) is a comprehensive parking plan that addresses parking concerns voiced by area residents, businesses, and property owners.
 CAPs are designed to address an area’s changing conditions (e.g., density, redevelopment, etc.) and acknowledge the needs of all user groups.
 The process utilizes a stakeholder committee to identify specific parking challenges, explore alternatives, and develop parking recommendations.

 The Tennyson CAP Committee is focused on potential changes between 38th and 46th Avenues, from Raleigh to Vrain, and consists of BRUN, Tennyson Berkeley Business Association (TBBA), and Local Maintenance District representatives, as well as other interested parties.
-This Committee is helping the city develop a draft plan that will eventually be shared with the greater neighborhood for additional feedback.

 As of now, the Tennyson CAP concept proposes to expand time-limited/permitted parking block faces.
 More specifically, the concept proposes that 2-hour time limits/permitted parking be introduced along 13 block faces, primarily along portions of Utica, Stuart, and Tennyson.
 Based on the CAP committee’s knowledge and perspectives, we are also proposing to extend the time limits to 8:00 PM and introduce 3-hour parking limits on the avenues, where residential frontage is relatively minor, to better accommodate Tennyson Street patrons who want to stay for longer than two hours.
 An Area Permit is also being proposed, which would allow permitted residents the ability to park on any of the time limited block faces (except for Tennyson) within the study area.